ghotokdev/automatic-app-landing-page/_pages/privacypolicy.md

 We follow a strict vetting process prior to engaging any service provider or working with any partner.
 All of our service providers and partners must agree to strict confidentiality obligations.

-With other Match Group businesses
+With other Ghotok businesses
-Ghotok is part of the Match Group family of businesses which, as of the date of this Privacy Policy, includes websites and apps such as Ghotok, OkCupid, Plenty of Fish, Match, Meetic, BlackPeopleMeet, LoveScout24, OurTime, Pairs, ParPerfeito, and Twoo (for more details, click here).
+Ghotok is part of the Ghotok family of businesses which, as of the date of this Privacy Policy, includes websites and apps such as Ghotok, OkCupid, Plenty of Fish, Match, Meetic, BlackPeopleMeet, LoveScout24, OurTime, Pairs, ParPerfeito, and Twoo (for more details, click here).

-We share your information with other Match Group companies for them to assist us in processing your information, as service providers, upon our instructions and on our behalf.
-Assistance provided by other Match Group companies may include technical processing operations, such as data hosting and maintenance, customer care, marketing and targeted advertising, finance and accounting assistance, better understanding how our service is used and users’ behavior to improve our service, securing our data and systems and fighting against spam, abuse, fraud, infringement and other wrongdoings.
+We share your information with other Ghotok companies for them to assist us in processing your information, as service providers, upon our instructions and on our behalf.
+Assistance provided by other Ghotok companies may include technical processing operations, such as data hosting and maintenance, customer care, marketing and targeted advertising, finance and accounting assistance, better understanding how our service is used and users’ behavior to improve our service, securing our data and systems and fighting against spam, abuse, fraud, infringement and other wrongdoings.

-We may also share information with other Match Group companies for legitimate business purposes such as corporate audit, analysis and consolidated reporting as well as compliance with applicable laws.
-We may also share user information with other Match Group companies to remove users who violate our terms of service, or have been reported for criminal activity and/or bad behavior.
+We may also share information with other Ghotok companies for legitimate business purposes such as corporate audit, analysis and consolidated reporting as well as compliance with applicable laws.
+We may also share user information with other Ghotok companies to remove users who violate our terms of service, or have been reported for criminal activity and/or bad behavior.
 In some instances, we may remove that user from all platforms.

 For corporate transactions
 We may transfer your information if we are involved, whether in whole or in part, in a merger, sale, acquisition, divestiture, restructuring, reorganization, dissolution, bankruptcy or other change of ownership or control.